 “You’re not scared, but you have those butterflies,” Godby said.
 “You’re anxious to get in there and hit.”

 And hit he did, slapping a single into center field to start the inning.
-After being bunted over to second by Jack Heidemann, Godby got to third base on a slow grounder to shortstop by Lou Brock.
-Then Bake McBride lofted a fly ball ball to center field and Godby tagged up and scored the winning run.
+After being bunted over to second by Jack Heidemann, Godby got to third base on a slow infield single to shortstop by Lou Brock.
+After an intentional walk to Ted Sizemore, Bake McBride lofted a fly ball ball to center field and Godby tagged up and scored the winning run.
 “Godby’s base-running won it for us,” manager Red Schoendienst said afterward.
 “That gave us a man on third with less than two outs, and that was the ballgame.”

 For Godby it was the culmination of a journey started when he realized he was good enough to follow his dream.
 “I can remember driving to Logan one night that winter before the season, and I prayed and asked the Lord for the opportunity to make it to the major leagues,” Godby said.
 “I felt I had worked hard, and I tried to be a Christian example to the other players I played with.
 When I got that call to go to St. Louis, I knew it was Him and not me that made that possible.
 That whole night was like a dream come true.
 You had to work your way up the hard way, and you had attained what you had set out to do.”

 Godby also gave his younger brother, Dave, some credit for his making it to the top.
 “He’d want me to pitch to him all day so he could get in as much hitting as possible,” Dave said.
 “My arm would be falling off, and he would be yelling, ‘Throw me a few more.
 Throw me a few more.’ ”